 There is good snorkeling on Oahu year-round.
 But, the conditions very around the island depending upon time of year due to winds and currents.
 The north shore snorkeling dives are best from June through September and are usually closed out the rest of the year due to high surf.
 The south shore dive sites are best from November through May.
 The main exception is Hanauma Bay, which tends to be good year-round since it is very protected.

-Overall, Kuilima Cove is the 1st most popular snorkel dive spot of all 23 snorkeling dives in Oahu.
+Overall, Kuilima Cove is the 2nd most popular snorkel dive spot of all 23 snorkeling dives in Oahu.
+Several of the better snorkeling spots are nearby Kuilima Cove including Sharks Cove, Three Tables, Kawela Bay, Hanakailio Bay, Kaihalulu Bay and Turtle Beach.